Ultimate Guide to

 What Can Be Treated with NormaTec Compression Therapy?

-Compression therapy is also good for anyone who spends long periods of time sitting, standing or traveling on airplanes or in any type of vehicle.
+Compression therapy can also be good for anyone who spends long periods of time sitting, standing or traveling on airplanes or in any type of vehicle.
 You also don’t have to wait until you see visible signs of vein disease in order to utilize compression therapy – it’s great preventive care.
-Pregnant women also benefit from compression therapy, since a number of women experience achey, swollen legs during pregnancy.
+Pregnant women also benefit from compression therapy, since a number of women experience achy, swollen legs during pregnancy.

 NormaTec compression therapy is especially beneficial for athletes.
 Recovery is a crucial part of any training regimen, and NormaTec helps maximize circulation, helping you to feel better, train harder, and most importantly, recover faster.